 How to Consolidate Debt Wisely

-Debt consolidation is the process of combining multiple debts into a single loan or payment.
-Instead of managing several bills, you make one monthly payment, often at a lower interest rate.
+Debt consolidation combines multiple debts into a single loan or repayment plan.
+Instead of tracking several payments each month, you make one structured payment — often at a lower interest rate than what you were paying across your accounts.

 Types of Debt Consolidation Options